candi-date-xyz/candi-date/README.md

 * GPT Generative Predictive Text ...  "generate & autocomplete sentences"
 * LLM Large Language Models    ... "larger usually means 'more clever & intelligent'"

-Candy Date will perform many pre-qualifying speed dating rounds, in parallel, and when necessary reaching out to either party to confirm answers to questions.
+Candi-Date will perform many pre-qualifying speed dating rounds, in parallel, and when necessary reaching out to either party to confirm answers to questions.

 The system is intended to be pragmatic pairing requirements such as skill & office-location or wfh schedule, many facet matching & role filtering.

 Once Errs auto-pilot is primed with either a CV or Job description it analyize job history, hiring profile and other details which may demonstrate biases and help candidates not submit if they are likely to be rejected.

-Each persons private information is put into one system and it is only provided to job roles which found agreement on suitable pre-requisite matches for both parties (or was disqualified, in which case the result fails, and waits for a different candy date.)
+Each persons private information is put into one system and it is only provided to job roles which found agreement on suitable pre-requisite matches for both parties (or was disqualified, in which case the result fails, and waits for a different Candi-Date.)

-This also means qualified candy dates (and their agents) can talk back at the job via chat.
+This also means qualified Candi-Dates (and their agents) can talk back at the job via chat.
 Neither party actually exchanges information until long it is was matched by Errs.
 Errs sits in the middle of all the conversations as a cognitive privacy screen.

 At this stage i'm still building the installer since this needs to run on peoples computers or business networks and connect to single service sign-on settings and whatnot it's fairly complex.
 The installer will be the most complex aspect since it will require I setup a neural net directly on the users machine (in their browser) so that I don't need to store information.